Top three indicators that you’re ready for a project management tool

 How do you know that excel and email no longer suffice?

-Project management is critical for an organisation of any size, for accomplishing goals and reaching new milestones.
-But the question remains, how do you know if your organisation is ready to take the plunge and invest in a project management tool?
+Project management is critical for an organization of any size, for accomplishing goals and reaching new milestones.
+But the question remains, how do you know if your organization is ready to take the plunge and invest in a project management tool?

 A business in its growth stage looking for scalability and to establish processes that can be maintained and sustained over a long and fruitful future, is more than likely, well-positioned for a project management solution.
-For project-centric organisations, there’s no question that a PM tool is necessary for managing demand, resources, time, etc. But for other organisations, the answer isn’t always as clear.
+For project-centric organizations, there’s no question that a PM tool is necessary for managing demand, resources, time, etc. But for other organizations, the answer isn’t always as clear.

 That’s why we decided to conduct an interview with 150 software buyers – to help us identify the top three indicators that a company is ready to upgrade from their current practices, such as using email and excel, to more sophisticated project management systems.
 This white paper will reveal the three indicators that drive companies to invest in a project management tool.

 The need to manage deadlines, track status updates and budgets

 The most consistent answer we received for why companies have decided to upgrade to a project management software was due to the need to manage deadlines, track status updates and of course, budgets.
 These companies require project managers to provide project status reports (what phases the projects are in) and whether they’re over budget, to department managers.
 The buyers’ top priority is to provide transparency and a summary view of all ongoing projects within the company and to have this information displayed in a project dashboard.